zakarum/coursera-data-clean-project/README.md

-The dataset was created from "Human Activity Recognition Using Smartphones Dataset, Version 1.0", includes the following files:
+The dataset was created from *Human Activity Recognition Using Smartphones Dataset, Version 1.0*, includes the following files:
 =========================================

 - 'README.md'